Subspace Learning with Partial Information: Introduction

 \subsection{Related Work}

-In the full information case, it has been shown by \cite{shawe2005eigenspectrum}, and \cite{blanchard2007statistical} that the sample complexity of subspace learning is upper bounded by $O(G^2k/\epsilon^2)$, and this upper bound is achievable by applying PCA on i.i.d. samples according to the distribution $P$.
-To the best of our knowledge, no lower bound has been given before, and in \appref{sec:lowerFullAp}, we provide a matching lower bound.
+In the full information setting, it has been shown by \cite{shawe2005eigenspectrum} and \cite{blanchard2007statistical} that the optimal sample complexity of subspace learning is at most $O(k/\epsilon^2)$, and this upper bound is achievable by applying PCA on i.i.d. samples according to the distribution $P$.
+A similar result is obtained by applying the Stochastic Gradient Descent algorithm~\citep{arora2013stochastic}.

-Subspace learning in the partial information setting has been studied in \cite{chi2012petrelsJournal}, where an algorithm named PETRELS is proposed for the problem.
-However, no formal guarantees are derived for this algorithm.
+Subspace learning in the partial information setting has been studied in \cite{chi2013petrels}, where an algorithm named PETRELS is proposed.
+However, no formal guarantees are derived for this method.
+The setting in \cite{mitliagkas2014streaming} is similar to our passive setting, but they assume that the distribution that generates the instance vectors is Gaussian.

-One possible way to tackle the subspace learning problem with partial information is based on matrix completion techniques.
-For example, we can think of the partially observed examples as a data matrix with unobserved entries.
-Then, one could first fill in the missing entries using a matrix completion technique (e.g., the one described in \cite{candes2009exact}), and then apply PCA on the data matrix.
-While this approach may work under strong assumptions on the data, our focus in this paper is on methods that come with distribution free guarantees.
-In fact, our lower bounds provably show that the matrix completion technique would fail in the general case.
+A closely related problem to the task of subspace learning (in the passive setting) is the approximation of the covariance matrix using partially observed attributes.
+We discusses this relation in \secref{sec:POPCAanalysis}.

-Another way to treat the subspace learning problem is by first estimating the data correlation matrix based on the partially observed data and then applying PCA.
-This is exactly what our Bandit PCA does, and our analysis of this algorithm relies on measure concentration inequalities for matrices, as given in \cite{rudelson2007sampling}.
+One possible way to tackle the challenge of subspace learning with partial information is based on the matrix completion method.
+For example, we may think of the partially observed examples as a data matrix with unobserved entries.
+Then, one could first fill in the missing entries using a matrix completion technique (e.g., as described in \cite{candes2009exact}), and then apply PCA to the data matrix.
+We note that this approach may work\footnote{Under some additional assumptions on the data such as the incoherence assumption made in \cite{candes2009exact}} provided that the average number of observed attributes per example is sufficiently large.
+More precisely, according to the main result of \cite {candes2009exact}, the number of observed attributes per example (column of the data matrix) should scale with the rank of the data matrix (which may be large as $d$).
+In contrast, our focus in this paper is on methods that work even when the number of observed attributes per example is much smaller (two attributes per instance suffice).